michaelplaing/mr_rax/README.md

 ```
 A full explanation of the notation above is in the Rax README and rax.h; a tricky part is that first character of a key is stored in the node pointing to the key, not in the key itself.

-Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree, e.g. the ``0x8`` associated with key node ``@``.
+Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree, e.g. the ``0x8`` associated with key ``@``.
 This is currently useful in randomly picking a Client ID when matching a shared subscription and may in future help with dynamic search strategies.
 The Rax tree itself maintains total counts of all keys and nodes.

 ### The Client tree

 This tree contains a subscriptions inversion for each client, topic aliases for clients, and will contain other client-based information.

-Topic aliases are in 2 synchronized subtrees: ``abt`` and ``tba``, providing alias-by-topic and topic-by-alias respectively.
+Topic aliases are in 2 synchronized subtrees: ``abt`` and ``tba`` for each client, providing alias-by-topic and topic-by-alias respectively.
 The topic alias leaf values are used to store the alias and the topic pointer – this usage simplifies the overwriting of aliases as allowed by MQTT.

 Adding topic alias ``8`` for Client ID ``1`` topic ``foo/bar`` and running ``raxShowHex()`` yields the following depiction of our 7 clients, their 9 subscriptions and the alias in the client tree (the value ``0x102da8088`` is the pointer to ``foo/bar``):